Refereed journal articles

-I will be editing the collection Christian Punk: Identity and Performance, to be published in late 2019 or early 2020 by Bloomsbury Academic in the series Bloomsbury Studies in Religion and Popular Music.
-The book will offer an interdisciplinary analysis of Christian punk, a surprisingly successful evangelical musical subculture, with perspectives from musicology, sociology, history, and theology.
-Situating Christian punk within the modern history of Christianity, and the changing culture of spirituality and secularity, the book will illustrate how Christian punk continues punk’s autonomous and oppositional creative practices, but from within a typically traditional evangelical morality.
-Analyzing “straight edge” Christian abstinence and punk-friendly churches, the book is also focused on gender performance within a subculture dominated by young men in a time of changing and contested gender roles and ideologies.
+Abstract: Christian punk is a surprisingly successful musical subculture and a fascinating expression of American evangelicalism.
+Situating Christian punk within the modern history of Christianity and the rapidly changing culture of spirituality and secularity, this book illustrates how Christian punk continues punk’s autonomous and oppositional creative practices, but from within a typically traditional evangelical morality.
+Analyzing straight edge Christian abstinence and punk-friendly churches, this book also focuses on gender performance within a subculture dominated by young men in a time of contested gender roles and ideologies.
+Critically-minded and rich in ethnographic data and insider perspectives, Christian Punk will engage scholars of contemporary evangelicalism, religion and popular music, and punk and all its related subcultures.

 Abraham, I. (2017) Evangelical Youth Culture: Alternative Music and Extreme Sports Subcultures.
 London and New York: Bloomsbury Academic.